 River Park House

 Wood Green, N22 8HQ

-The CCG will acknowledge your appeal within 5 working days, and has 90 days to complete the whole appeal process.
+We will acknowledge your appeal within 5 working days, and complete the whole appeal process within 90 days.

 - Independent Review Panel

 Once the local review stage has been completed, the CCG should provide you with information about how to refer your case for an Independent Review Panel (IRP).